 Scope, Regulatory Requirements and Exclusions

 The procedures in the DEP SOPs are minimum requirements for sample collection, sample handling, field testing and certain laboratory procedures used to generate data for DEP use.
 Field and laboratory procedures also may be specified in Department rules, orders, contracts, or permits.
+The use of field procedures in place of laboratory procedures requires DEP approval (e.g., in situ nutrient sensors or instruments).
 Per the DEP Quality Assurance Rules, 62-160.220 & .330, F.A.C., alternative or modified field or laboratory procedures require preapproval by DEP before use on a project.
 See those rules for a complete description of requirements for approval of alternative or modified field or laboratory procedures.
 Apply for approval to use alternatives to the DEP SOPs or field (or lab) procedures specified in Department rules, or for approval to use modifications of DEP SOPs or field (or lab) procedures specified in Department rules, except for those DEP SOPs and alternative or modified procedures described or listed in sections 2.1.1 – 2.3 below.

 Certain DEP SOPs will provide for allowable alternatives or modifications to the indicated procedures.
 Other published procedures also may allow for modifications.
 See specific SOPs for a description of these preapproved alternatives or modifications.